seatable/s3sync-backup-docker/README.md

 ## Performance tweaking

 1. Increase Number of checkers and transfers will speed up the synchronisation.
-Probably out of
+Probably out of memory problem (dmesg)
+2. more buffer does not really help 8M is fine
+3. --size-only is not recommended, lead to erneutes synchronisieren, obwohl objekte im ziel schon vorhanden.

 ## Todos: